mdumke/tealeaf_exercises/blog/lesson 2.2.md

       f.submit
     end

 In this example, the form will by convention be posted to `/posts`.
-When working with nested resources, however, `form_for` can create appropriately nested paths only when given more information in the form of the relevant parent options, which might then look like this:
+When working with nested resources, however, `form_for` can create appropriately nested paths only when given more information in the form of the relevant parent objects, which might then look like this:

     form_form [@user, @post] do |f| ...

-This will post to `/users/:id/posts` by default.
+This will post to `/users/:user_id/posts` by default.
 There is something else to note about the above example.
 This example will only work if the `@post` model has either an attribute or a virtual attribute named `title`.
 Because `form_for` is used to collect data for manipulating a model, it will only work with valid (virtual) attributes of that model.
-The rationale behind this is that the data will be prepared in a way that it can easily be mass-assigned to create or update a model-instance once it has reached the controller.
+The rationale behind this is that the data will be prepared in a way so that it can easily be mass-assigned to create or update a model-instance once it has reached the controller.

 And how will this data be prepared?
 According to the http-protocol, all query-data is transmitted in the form of name-value-pairs.
 The form_for-helper will set up the names according to Rails' strict naming conventions so that they can be parsed before they are added to the params-hash.
 For example, the pair `address[city]=Lima` will be part of the params-hash as `{ address: { city: 'Lima' }}`.
 For another example, the pairs `category_ids[]=1` and `category_ids[]=2` will appear in the params-hash as `{ category_ids: ['1', '2'] }`.
 Following those naming conventions enables elegant code in the controller when it comes to mass-assigning attributes.